-I was a little surprised by the inclusion of style sheets on that list, but they point that it’s possible that embedded code might be contained within a style sheet, or be pointed to by a style sheet.
+I was a little surprised by the inclusion of style sheets on that list, but they point that embedded code might be contained within a style sheet, or be pointed to by a style sheet.

-This process might begin with a web crawling program identifying elements, such as an applet element, or an object element, or a number of others.
-It’s possible that this process of identifying malicious code would also include virtually rendering a web page in addition to simply scanning the web page for embedded code identifiers.
+This process might begin with a web crawling program identifying elements, such as an applet element, or an object element, or many others.
+This process of identifying malicious code would also include virtually rendering a web page in addition to simply scanning the web page for embedded code identifiers.